susmit31/obsidian/English-essays.md

 	- GDP loss for ΔT = 2℃ :
 		- World: ~11%
 		- Asia, MENA: ~14-15%
+	- The annual average economic losses from climate-related disasters are in the hundreds of billions of dollars.
+This is not to mention the human impact of geo-physical disasters, which are 91 percent climate-related, and which between 1998 and 2017 killed 1.3 million people, and left 4.4 billion injured.
 - **BD**:
 	- *~150k excess deaths/yr*
 	- *6.8% GDP loss/yr*